MiSTer-devel/MultiComp_MiSTer/README.md

 #### For SSH with PuTTY

-- Connect to the ip address of your MISTer fpga.
+- Connect to the ip address of your MiSTer fpga.

 #### Linux command line to establish the connection to the core